 While it’s true that marijuana is comparatively less dangerous than other illicit drugs, it still has a high potential for triggering substance use disorders.
 This is particularly true when discussing the consumption of modern cannabis strains, which are more readily available than the less-potent natural strains from past decades.

 Marijuana strains being grown today are far more potent than ones available in the 1960 and 1970s when the legalization movement gained prominence.
 Thanks to selective breeding and new intake methods, marijuana today typically contains much higher levels of psychoactive compounds such as THC than is typical of heritage strains available during the start of cannabis prohibition.
 This exponential increase in dosage makes cannabis today far more likely to trigger a substance use disorder and create unintended negative effects on the brain.

 Substance use disorders are serious psychiatric conditions, even when related to cannabis.
 Even if cannabis may not be as immediately risky to one’s physical health as opioids or alcohol, it can still interfere with a person’s judgment as well as their motivation.
 Having a full-blown compulsion to consume cannabis can make it difficult to focus on relationships as well as important personal and professional goals.

 If you or someone you love has problems with their marijuana use, finding Dallas drug treatment centers that specialize in cannabis use disorders is just a phone call away.
 Call (214) 453-5663 to talk to someone who can help you find the right marijuana recovery facilities in Dallas today.

-The effects of marijuana use vary depending upon the user.
+The effects of marijuana use vary depending upon the dose, the user, and the method of consumption.
 Many people experience a feeling of euphoria.
 A sense of relaxation is also common.
 On the other hand, these feelings are sometimes replaced by those of anxiety, fear, and paranoia.
 Extremely large doses have even been shown to bring about hallucinations and delusions.